wieslawsoltes/SparseStrips/docs/BENCHMARKS_SUMMARY.md

 ## Conclusion

-This benchmarking suite provides a comprehensive, fair, and realistic comparison between the native Rust `vello_cpu` API and the .NET managed bindings.
-The identical benchmark implementations ensure that performance differences can be attributed to the language/runtime rather than algorithmic differences.
+This benchmarking suite provides a comprehensive, fair, and realistic comparison between the native Rust `vello_cpu` API, the Vello .NET managed bindings, and the industry-standard SkiaSharp library.
+The identical benchmark implementations ensure that performance differences can be attributed to the implementation/runtime rather than algorithmic differences.

 The benchmarks are ready to run and will provide valuable insights into:
 - **Absolute Performance**: How fast each implementation is
-- **Relative Performance**: Rust vs .NET comparison
+- **Relative Performance**: Rust vs Vello .NET vs SkiaSharp
 - **Memory Efficiency**: Allocation patterns and GC impact
-- **Scaling**: Single vs multi-threaded performance
+- **Scaling**: Single vs multi-threaded performance (Vello only)
 - **Overhead**: P/Invoke and managed wrapper costs
+- **Competitive Analysis**: How Vello compares to established libraries

+**Key Comparisons**:
+1. **Rust vs Vello .NET**: Measures P/Invoke overhead and managed wrapper efficiency
+2. **Vello .NET vs SkiaSharp**: Compares modern vs mature 2D rendering libraries
+3. **Vello MT vs SkiaSharp**: Demonstrates multi-threading advantage

 Run these benchmarks regularly to ensure the .NET bindings maintain high performance and to catch any regressions early!

 ---

 **Implementation Time**: Single session
-**Lines of Code**: ~1,600+ lines total (800+ Rust, 800+ .NET) **Benchmark Categories**: 13
+**Lines of Code**: ~2,100+ lines total (800+ Rust, 800+ Vello .NET, 500+ SkiaSharp)
+**Benchmark Categories**: 13
+**Total Benchmarks**: 65 total:
+- Rust: 26 (13 categories × 2 configurations)
-**Total Benchmarks**: 26 (13 categories × 2 configurations)
+- Vello .NET: 26 (13 categories × 2 configurations)
+- SkiaSharp: 13 (single configuration)
 **API Coverage**: All major public methods **Documentation**: Complete with examples and guides